Invariant parameterization and turbulence modeling on the beta-plane: Introduction

-The outline of the paper is as follows.
+\looseness=1 The outline of the paper is as follows.
 In the subsequent Section~\ref{sec:Theory}, we discuss and slightly extend the concept of invariant parameterization schemes as introduced in~\cite{ober97Ay} and~\cite{popo10Cy}.
 Special attention will be paid to methods related to invariant parameterization schemes and inverse group classification.
-In Section~\ref{sec:SymmetriesVorticityEquation} we present the maximal Lie invariance algebra and the maximal Lie invariance pseudogroup of the barotropic vorticity equation on the beta-plane.
+In Section~\ref{sec:SymmetriesVorticityEquation} we present the maximal Lie invariance algebra~$\mathfrak g_1$ and the maximal Lie invariance pseudogroup of the barotropic vorticity equation on the beta-plane.
+The computation of the algebra~$\mathfrak g_1$ is briefly described in Appendix~\ref{sec:AppendixSymmetriesVorticityEquation}.
 A concise description of the general method for computing differential invariants of Lie (pseudo)groups using the method of moving frames is given in Section~\ref{sec:AlgorithmOfConstructionOfDiffInvs}.
 In Section~\ref{sec:DifferentialInvariantsOfVorticityEquation} the algebra of differential invariants is determined for the maximal Lie invariance pseudogroup of the vorticity equation.
+The related computation can be found in Appendix~\ref{sec:AppendixStructureAlgebraDifferentialInvariants}.
 Two examples for invariant parameterization schemes constructed out of existing schemes using the invariantization process are presented in Section~\ref{sec:InvariantizationOfBetaPlaneBVE}.
 Section~\ref{sec:ApplicationOfInvariantParameterization} is devoted to the application of differential invariants in turbulence on the beta-plane.
 In particular, invariant hyperdiffusion schemes are introduced.
-The vorticity equation on the beta-plane is integrated numerically using both invariant and noninvariant hyperdiffusion and the corresponding energy spectra are obtained.
+The vorticity equation on the beta-plane is integrated numerically using both invariant and non-invariant hyperdiffusion and the corresponding enstrophy spectra are obtained.
 In Section~\ref{SectionOnConservativeInvariantParameterization} we discuss the possibility of deriving invariant parameterization schemes that also respect conservation laws.
 As an example, an invariant diffusion term is constructed that preserves the entire maximal Lie invariance pseudogroup of the vorticity equation and also preserves conservation of energy, circulation and momentum.
-The results are summarized and further discussed in the final Section~\ref{sec:Conclusion}, in which we also indicate possible future research directions in the field of invariant parameterization theory.
+The results are summarized and further discussed in Section~\ref{sec:Conclusion}, in which we also indicate possible future research directions in the field of invariant parameterization.